lauradegroot/generalstore/README.md

 Once you've completed your txt files, run [http://localhost:3000/generate](http://localhost:3000/generate) in your browser to regenerate the configuration.

-## Setting up game dimensions

-> cd generalstore/config

-Edit the `width` and `height` values in defaults.json.

-If you don't want level descriptions to display in the game, set `showDescription` to false.

 ## A note about assets

 Character and item images can have any file extension (jpg, png, gif) as long as you specify it in your stories/*.txt files.

 The only limitation is that inventory assets must have a png extension.

+## Packaging it up for production

-## Ready to deploy as a finished standalone package?
+Ready to deploy as a finished standalone package?
+Then do:

+1. Minify files with Grunt in production

+   > node_modules/grunt-cli/bin/grunt

+2. Change `generalstore/media/js/local_settings.js` DEBUG to false.

+3. Run the following to precompile the templates:

+   > node_modules/nunjucks/bin/precompile generalstore/templates > generalstore/media/js/templates.js

 You only need the contents within generalstore/generalstore (e.g. config/, media/, templates/, main.html).

 After precompiling nunjucks to templates.js and minifying with grunt, main.html should work as is.

 Note that you must run this on some kind of webserver and point to main.html as the default landing page.

 ## Running tests